 Tracing the Environmental Impact of an Energy Dense Diet from Production to Consumption

-Rose, Nathan, Department of Environmental Sciences, University of Virginia
+Rose, Nathan, Environmental Sciences - Graduate School of Arts and Sciences, University of Virginia

 Macko, Stephen, PV-Summer & Spec Acad Progs, University of Virginia